robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 ones that are ultimately the most effective and efficient once they have mastered them.
 Developers should be no different.

-**Bozos Alert:** Bozos don't learn something new unless forced.
+**Bozo Alert:** Bozos don't learn something new unless forced.
 Gurus don't *stop* learning and trying new things unless forced.

 ### 'dems fightin' words